 - sleep disorder

-- death of tissue because of a blockage of blood flow or cerebral infarction
+- dead tissue due to a blockage of blood flow

 - alcohol or drug abuse